 Assistant Professor – Viola

-Ms. Houde has played as soloist, chamber
+Ms. Houde has performed as soloist,

-Kennedy Center.
-Chamber music collaborations include a world premiere for the
+the Kennedy Center.
+Chamber music collaborations include a world premiere for

-American Viola Society with George Taylor and other performances with violinists
+the American Viola Society with George Taylor and other performances with violinists

 Jonathan Carney, Igor Yuzefovich, James Stern, Renata Knific, Hagai Shaham;